What causes dirty Fuel Injectors?

 It doesn't take much of a restriction in an injector to lean out the fuel mixture.
 Only an 8% to 10% restriction in a single fuel injector can be enough to upset the air/fuel mixture and cause a misfire.

-Because these deposits are right at the pintle opening, the only good way to remove them once they accumulate is using a powerful cleaner that is run through the injector with the injectors isolated from the fuel system.
+Because these deposits are right at the pintle opening, the only good way to remove them once they accumulate is using a powerful cleaner that is run through the injector with the injectors isolated from the fuel system using special equipment designed for that purpose.

 The fuel injector cleaner you buy from an auto parts place and put in the fuel tank will help keep the deposits from forming but will not usually remove them once they accumulate.
 The concentration it takes to remove these deposits if put in your fuel tank (at a great expense) would cause your vehicle to run very poorly, probably not start cold and possibly cause damage to your fuel system and catalytic converter.